tableau/connector-plugin-sdk/docs/tdvt.md

    - Install from an archive file: `py -3 -m pip install tdvt-1.1.59.zip`.
    - Verify it is installed by running `py -3 -m pip list`.
 2. Extract and then load the TestV1 minimal dataset into your database.
-3. Install Tableau Desktop which includes the tabquery tool needed to run the tests.
+3. Install Tableau Desktop which includes the tabquerytool needed to run the tests.
 4. Setup your TDVT workspace.
-You will run TDVT from this directory which contains test setup files.
-You can copy tdvt/samples to get started.
-This directory is preconfigured for the JDBC and ODBC Postgres examples.
-   Or run this command to create empty directories: `py -3 -m tdvt.tdvt --setup`
+When you run TDVT it looks in the current working directory for the test configuration files which setup test suites for your datasource.
+Follow these steps to setup TDVT for the included sample datasources, or you can run `py -3 -m tdvt.tdvt --setup` to create an empty environment.
+    * create a new directory, for example 'tdvt_workspace'.
+    * copy the contents of connector-plugin-sdk/tdvt/samples to tdvt_workspace.
+    * copy the connector-plugin-sdk/samples/plugins folder to tdvt_workspace.
+    * tdvt_workspace should contain the following subdirectories: config, plugins, tds.
-5. Edit config/tdvt/tdvt_override.ini and set the path to tabquery.
+5. Edit config/tdvt/tdvt_override.ini and set the path to tabquerytool.
    - For example: `TAB_CLI_EXE_X64 = C:\Program Files\Tableau\Tableau 1234.1\bin\tabquerytool.exe`

 ## Notes on loading TestV1